German language courses, German language skills and certificates

 You will receive an invitation to the DSH examination at FAU together with your admissions letter; this examination will take place immediately before the start of the semester (late March/early April for the summer semester and late September/early October for the winter semester).

 If you have applied directly to FAU to study medicine, medicine in Erlangen-Nuremberg/Bamberg, dentistry or pharmacy, you cannot take the DSH examination just before you start to study.
 In these instances, the proof of proficiency in German (DSH 2 or equivalent, see ‘Accepted proof of language skills’) required for enrolment has to be submitted together with your application for a place on the degree programme.
 The only exception to this rule is applicants who have to apply for these degree programmes via the Stiftung für Hochschulzulassung (Foundation for University Admissions).
-You can click here to find out whether this applies to you.
+You can visit our website about application to find out whether this applies to you.

 Before the DSH examination at FAU, we offer an intensive course which is structured to prepare students for the form and content of the examination.
 The course costs 100 euros (including 5 euros material costs).
 The examination is subject to an additional fee of 80 euros.
 You will receive the application form for the German examination and the preparatory course together with your admissions letter.